Arriving In Colon, Panama

 Panama Canal Atlantic To Pacific – Roundtrip In 6 Hours

-We would learn how lucky we were when we got Arthur as our tour guide.
-He proved to be an entertaining font of knowledge who took advantage of the lack of traffic on this Easter Sunday to add more spots to our trip through the day.
+We learned how lucky we were when we got Arthur as our tour guide.
+He proved to be an entertaining font of knowledge.
+He took advantage of the lack of traffic on this Easter Sunday and added more spots to our trip through the day.

 Panama City Surprise

-When the train reached the end terminus after travelling the Panama Canal Atlantic To Pacific we were met again by our bus.
+When the train reached the end terminus after travelling the Panama Canal Atlantic to Pacific we were met again by our bus.
 We left the train station and headed towards Panama City.